zoidor/MLTests/malaria/TF/modelTranslation/Readme.md

-Conversion from keras to TF using mmconvert (https://github.com/Microsoft/MMdnn):

-mmconvert --srcFramework keras --inputWeight ../../kerasModel/malaria_model.h5 --dstFramework tensorflow -om tf_model
+The script allow for the translation of the Keras model into a binary TF model The layers are renamed

+input layer: input_0
+output layer: output_0

+The model is saved as tf_model_dir/malaria_model.pb

-The model is then saved inside the tf_model directory
+The file is copied manually in the data directory of the bazel project